MathieuBo/PathoSpreading/README.md

 ## Requirements
 This code has been written for Python 3.6/3.7 and successfully tested on Microsoft Windows 10 and MacOS 11.2.3 (BigSur).
 It requires the following packages:
--numpy
--matplotlib
--seaborn
--pandas
--scipy
--tqdm
--statsmodels.stats.multitest
+- numpy
+- matplotlib
+- seaborn
+- pandas
+- scipy
+- tqdm
+- statsmodels
+-
 ## Datasets
 All data are contained in the folder Data83018.
 The essential files are the following ones:
--data.csv [37rowsx118columns]
+- data.csv [37rowsx118columns]
--connectivity_ipsi.csv [58rowsx58columns]
+- connectivity_ipsi.csv [58rowsx58columns]
--connectivity_contra.csv [58rowsx58columns]
+- connectivity_contra.csv [58rowsx58columns]
--SncaExpression.csv [116rowsx2columns]
+- SncaExpression.csv [116rowsx2columns]

 ## Scripts